 a) Clothing appropriate for playing tennis should be worn.
 Running shorts, denim jean shorts, Bermuda shorts, vests, football shorts and football type socks are examples of clothing not considered as appropriate tennis wear and are not acceptable.

 b) Appropriate footwear should be worn on court.
 Any footwear, considered to be detrimental to the courts will not be allowed.
-Shoes previously used for play on clay courts ideally should not be used on the plexi-cushion courts.
+Shoes previously used for play on clay courts should not be used on the plexi-cushion courts.
 (As a minimum they should be cleaned before changing surfaces.)
-Soles should be non-marking.
+Soles must be non-marking.

 c) It is recognised that clothing fashions change.
 The Tennis Committee reserve the right to regulate clothing standards and Committee Members are authorised to enforce such regulations.